scalameta/scalameta/semanticdb/semanticdb3/semanticdb3.md

   </tr>
   <tr>
     <td><code>SEMANTICDB3</code></td>
-    <td>SemanticDB v3</td>
+    <td>SemanticDB v3 payloads</td>
     <td><a href="https://github.com/scalameta/scalameta/blob/master/semanticdb/semanticdb3/semanticdb3.proto">semanticdb3.proto</a> (described in this document)</td>
   </tr>
 </table>

-Snippets of code referenced in `TextDocument` can be defined in one of three ways: 1) via a URI [\[16\]][16] provided in `uri`,
+Code snippets referenced in `TextDocument` can be defined in one of three ways: 1) via a [URI](#uri) provided in `uri`,
 2) via a string provided in `text`, 3) via a combination of both.

+`language` defines the [Language](#language) in which the code snippet is written.
+See [Languages](#languages) for the list of supported programming languages.

-Semantic information is stored in so called sections - repeated fields within the message definition - as described below.
+Semantic information about code snippets is stored in so called sections - repeated fields within `TextDocument` - as described below.
 These sections are optional, which means that documents providing only part of semantic information for the corresponding snippet (or no semantic information at all) are completely legal.

 ### Language